Jeffersonlii/Rt-Knits-FindSample/Rt-Knits-RFIDPrinter/README.md

 # Functionality

+- User can choose to print from Zebra or Chainway Printer
 - User is prompted the success/failure of printer connection
 - User can input a sample id into the website
 - A RFID Label is then printed from the connected printer, with the RFID overridden as the input Sample ID